-Bank for International Settlement (BIS) released their report on monitoring of fast-paced electronic markets in September 2018.
-The report takes an outset in the fact that Foreign Exchange markets have undergone significant structural changes in recent years.
+The Bank for International Settlements released its latest report on the monitoring of fast-paced electronic markets in September 2018.
+The report takes as its starting point the fact that Foreign Exchange markets have undergone significant structural changes in recent years.

 Key trends according to BIS